Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration/TROUBLESHOOTING.md

 ### Permission issues

-Calls to service clients resulting in `HttpResponseError` with a `StatusCode` of 401 or 403 often indicate the caller doesn't have sufficient permissions for the specified API.
+Service client calls that result in `HttpResponseError` with a `StatusCode` of 401 or 403 often indicate the caller doesn't have sufficient permissions for the specified API.
 Check the service documentation to determine which RBAC roles are needed for the specific request, and ensure the authenticated user or service principal have been granted the appropriate roles on the resource.

 ## Get additional help